Questions in science

 - items of fruit or vegetables

-If you’re unable to undertake the experiments, and they form part of the assessment, we’ll provide alternative ways to enable you to take part.
+A list of equipment needed for home experiments is provided at the beginning of each topic.
+If you’re unable to undertake the experiments, particularly those that form part of the assessment, we’ll provide alternative ways to enable you to take part.

 1A scanner is recommended for uploading drawn images.